-- Creation an overlay district for the Alessandro Boulevard corridors to identify areas suited for Mixed Use Districts; - Creation of requirements for selecting Mixed Use Districts sites; - Creation urban design strategies to intensify land uses; - Rezoning of areas along Alessandro Boulevard and northeast of Perris Boulevard and Iris Avenue to Residential 30 (R30) as identified in the February 2011 General Plan Housing Element Update; - Rezoning of a 21.47 acre parcel at the southwest corner of Gentian Avenue and Perris Boulevard (APN: 485-220-041) to Commercial (C); - And amending the Municipal Code to include all the new standards.
+- Creation an overlay district for the Alessandro Boulevard corridors to identify areas suited for Multiple Use Districts; - Creation of requirements for selecting Mixed Use Districts sites; - Creation urban design strategies to intensify land uses; - Rezoning of areas along Alessandro Boulevard to Residential 30 (R30) as identified in the February 2011 General Plan Housing Element Update; - Rezoning of a 21.47 acre parcel at the southwest corner of Gentian Avenue and Perris Boulevard (APN: 485-220-041) to Commercial (C); - And amending the Municipal Code to include all the new standards.

-Planning staff has been working with RBF Consulting through the second SCAG Compass Blueprint grant to complete the required CEQA documentation (Mitigated Negative Declaration) and the overlay district design standards.
+Planning staff has been working with RBF Consulting through the second SCAG Compass Blueprint grant to complete the required CEQA documentation (Mitigation Negative Declaration) and the overlay district design standards.